+The next step in our story is to show that the string equation leads to Virasoro constraints on the tau-functions, generalizing the situation for the multi-matrix models and the $sl(n)$ KdV hierarchies of Drinfel'd and Sokolov.
+In fact, it has been conjectured --- but as far as we known not yet proven in general --- that the string equation induces an infinite set of constraints that generate a classical $\cal W$-algebra, of which the Virasoro constraints form a subalgebra \cite{WCONST}.
+In particular, for the Drinfel'd-Sokolov KdV hierarchy associated to $sl(n)$, they generate the classical ${\cal W}_{n}$-algebra (${\cal W}_2$ is the Virasoro algebra).

-\Pneg\left[ z^k( S_{-1})^{m} \right]=0\qquad m\geq1\,, \nfr{genconst} where $k\geq0$ if the hierarchy is of the KdV type, and $k\geq m$ if the hierarchy is (partially) modified.
-The constraints \genconst\ with $m=1$ will lead to Virasoro constraints on the tau-function.
+In the general case, under discussion here, the string equation also induces an infinite set of constraints.
+The crucial observation is that $S_{n}= z^j S_{n-j}$ for any integers $n$ and $j$, therefore, the string equations \eqref{seqKdV} and \eqref{seqmKdV} induce the following set of constraints: \EQ{ \Pneg\left[ z^k( S_{-1})^{m} \right]=0\qquad m\geq1\,, } where $k\geq0$ if the hierarchy is of the KdV type, and $k\geq m$ if the hierarchy is (partially) modified.
+The constraints \eqref{genconst} with $m=1$ will lead to Virasoro constraints on the tau-function.
 In contrast the other constraints with $m\geq2$ are not associated to additional symmetries of the hierarchies because $(S_{-1})^{m}$ is no longer in the loop algebra, however, they also lead to constraints on the tau-function.